-How to make pancakes from scratch?
-So, how do you make pancakes?
-There are tons of pancake recipes out there; from the flimsy European crepe, to the big fluffy American pancakes (or buttermilk pancakes).
-Making Pancakes, the seemingly simple task that is reputed to be fraught with danger!
-Here’s my top tips to help make pancakes from scratch.
+There are literally tons of pancakes out there; from the flimsy European crepe, to the big fluffy American pancakes (or buttermilk pancakes).
+Making Pancakes, the seemingly simple task can be fraught with danger!
+Here’s my top tips to help make your own best pancake recipe.

 First thing to consider is what type of pancakes are you making from scratch?
 Here’s a little help..